This article may contain links from our affiliate partners. Please read how we make money!

 Common Questions About Range Hoods

 Between 28 and 36 inches is the recommended distance from the stovetop to the range hood.
-Closer, you may risk damaging your hood – further away, and the ventilation efficiency might be reduced.
+Closer, you may risk damaging your vent hood – further away, and the ventilation efficiency might be reduced.

 Your range hood should be around 3 inches longer on the sides or 6 inches longer than your cooktop.
 This helps catch all of the fumes created while cooking.